-This organization is also known by providing educational training, certification, as well as the other brand-development programs to a myriad of healthcare providers, hospitals and governments who are interested in developing a sustainable medical tourism program.
-It is also committed to raising consumer awareness of international healthcare options, hence specific initiatives are designed to increase the total volume of consumers who travel for healthcare.
+This organization is also known for providing educational training, certification, and the other brand-development programs to a myriad of healthcare providers, hospitals, and governments interested in developing a sustainable medical tourism program.
+It is also committed to raising consumer awareness of international healthcare options.
+Hence specific initiatives are designed to increase the total volume of consumers who travel for healthcare.

-HealthCare Trip, a tax-exempt nonprofit organization is a service that connects all people interested in healthcare abroad with safe and effective information and accreditation.
-The mission of this organization is to improve and uphold the reputation and safety of the medical tourism industry by promoting only safe practices among member organizations.
+HealthCare Trip, a tax-exempt nonprofit organization, connects all people interested in healthcare abroad with safe and effective information and accreditation.
+This organization's mission is to improve and uphold the reputation and safety of the medical tourism industry by promoting only safe practices among member organizations.

-European Medical Tourism Alliance (EuMTA) is a non-for-profit organization based in Hungary that represent the interests of stakeholders in the medical travel industry, coordinates their activities and improves patient mobility.
+European Medical Tourism Alliance (EuMTA) is a not-for-profit organization based in Hungary that represents stakeholders' interests in the medical travel industry, coordinates their activities, and improves patient mobility.
 One of its aims is to provide a compelling alternative solution for shortcomings in the health care system of the USA, Europe and other parts of the world.
-EuMTA also adheres to the principles of the European Economic Interest Grouping designed to facilitate economic activities of the members.
+EuMTA also adheres to the European Economic Interest Grouping principles designed to facilitate the members' economic activities.

 An association of insurance carriers, insurance agencies, third-party administrators and related businesses engaged in travel insurance and travel assistance products in the USA is known as The US Travel Insurance Association (UStiA).
 Their goal is that travelers have affordable access to travel protection and travel assistance.